teleshoes/okb-engine/README.md

 OKboard engine: framework for gesture keyboards
 ===============================================

+*Warning: Only original Jolla phone is supported (see first item in 'limitation' part below)*

 Description
 -----------
 This is a set of libraries & tools for building gesture based virtual keyboards for mobile phones (and maybe tablets?).